zakimadaoui/rtic-mc-experiments/modular_rtic_impl.md

 ----

-### Using the resulting Single-core Rp2040 RTIC Framework
+### Using the resulting Rp2040 RTIC Framework for a Single-core app

 ```rust
 #[rp2040_rtic::app(